beeman/nx-python/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/c/c3/Python-logo-notext.svg/240px-Python-logo-notext.svg.png" width="170"/>
 </p>

-The `nx-python` plugin allows user to create a basic python application using `nx` commands.
-To add the plugin to your project, just follow the next steps
+The `nx-python` plugin allows users to create a basic python application using `nx` commands.
+To add the plugin to your project, just follow these steps:

 ## Getting started

 ### Create a Nx Workspace

-Before installing the `nx-python` plugin, it is required to have a Nx Workspace pre-configured.
-If you don't, then proceed to create a new one executing the next command:
+Before installing the `nx-python` plugin, it is required to have a pre-configured Nx Workspace .
+If you don't, then proceed to create a new one executing the following command:

 ```
 npx create-nx-workspace python-workspace --preset=empty --cli=nx --nx-cloud true